 Prilosec and Nexium are among the most popular medicines for acid reflux and recurring heartburn.
 Millions of Americans take these drugs, and for years we were told that they’re safe.
 But both Prilosec and Nexium can actually cause severe damage to the kidneys or even kidney failure and death.

-Neither doctors nor patients were warned of these risks by AstraZeneca, the maker the drugs.
-If you or a loved one experienced kidney problems, bone fractures, or other serious medical conditions while taking Prilosec or Nexium, you need to speak to an attorney.
-AstraZeneca is liable for the side effects of these drugs and you could recover the costs of your treatment and ongoing care.
+Neither doctors nor patients were warned of these risks by AstraZeneca, the maker of the drugs.
+If you or a loved one experienced kidney problems, bone fractures, or other serious medical conditions while taking Prilosec or Nexium, you need to speak to a Prilosec Nexium lawsuit attorney.

-What are Prilosec and Nexium and how do they work?
+How do Prilosec and Nexium work?

 There is no doubt that PPIs are effective.
 They can: